 V. Justification

-SLR wishes to clarify the requirement in paragraph 5.10. that can be difficult for the applicant or the type approval authority to verify in cases where the lighting device and/or the vehicle has a complex shape.
+The IWG SLR wishes to clarify the requirement in paragraph 5.10. that can be difficult for the applicant or the type approval authority to verify in cases where the lighting device and/or the vehicle has a complex shape.

 The existing method is not performance oriented.
 It does not relate to visible red or white light but to the apparent surface of the function which can cause confusion.
-The Annex 4 zones have on some occasions been used to determine visible light, not visibility of the apparent surface.
+In some cases, the zones specified in Annex 4 have been used to determine visible light, not visibility of the apparent surface.

-The SLR proposal is based on simple performance-oriented criteria, to add an objective value to define the visibility of the red light towards the front and white light towards the rear of the vehicle.
+The SLR proposal is based on simple performance-oriented criteria, to add an objective value to define the visibility of red light towards the front and white light towards the rear of the vehicle.
 Indeed, in some cases, due to the complex shape of some vehicles, it is not easy to confirm if we see the apparent surfaces of red light to the front or the apparent surfaces of white light to the rear.
 In these cases, we propose an alternative solution to measure the light output, instead of only a subjective approval.

-In case of doubt, or if the applicant wants to be sure that they will respect the requirement during design phase, SLR proposes an objective criterion, based on optical measurement (that can be simulated during design phase).
-This measurement may be done by technical services during UN Regulations Nos.
-148 and 149 approval.
+In case of doubt, or if the applicant wants to be sure that they will respect the requirement during design phase, the SLR group proposes an objective criterion, based on optical measurement (that can be simulated during design phase).
+This measurement may be done by technical services during type approval according to UN Regulations Nos.
+148 and 149.

-SLR has defined the maximum accepted value at 0.25 cd.
-This value is also the maximum value in UN Regulation No. 148 for the side marker lamp from 60 to 90 degree in horizontal direction and ±0° in vertical direction towards the front of the vehicle.
+IWG SLR has defined the maximum accepted value at 0.25 cd.
+This value is also the maximum value in UN Regulation No. 148 for the side marker lamp from 60 to 90 degrees in the horizontal direction and ±0° in the vertical direction towards the front of the vehicle.
 This 0.25 cd threshold is consistent between UN Regulations Nos.
 148, 149 and UN Regulation No. 48.

-the requirement specified in paragraph 5.10.4. of UN Regulation No. 48 shall be deemed fulfilled if the luminous intensity of the red light emitted to the front and/or the white light emitted to the rear, as verified during type approval of the lamps, is less than 0.25 cd per lamp.
+The requirement specified in paragraph 5.10.4. of UN Regulation No. 48 shall be deemed fulfilled if the luminous intensity of the red light emitted to the front and/or the white light emitted to the rear, as verified during type approval of the lamps, is less than 0.25 cd per lamp.
 In that case, we believe it shall be clearly communicated whether or not this additional test was conducted at the lamp type approval in the communication form of UN Regulations Nos.
 148 and 149.
 Therefore, we propose to make it a rule to note whether the additional test was conducted or not in the communication form of Annex 1 of UN Regulations Nos.
 148 and 149.

-Since the introduction of Supplement 13 to the 05 Series of amendment to UN Regulation No. 48 (and Supplement 18 to the 04 series and Supplement 6 to the 03 series), references to the new device UN Regulations Nos.
+Since the introduction of Supplement 13 to the 05 Series of amendments to UN Regulation No. 48 (and Supplement 18 to the 04 series and Supplement 6 to the 03 series), references to the new device UN Regulations Nos.
 148, 149 and 150 have been included into UN Regulation No. 48.

-With the entry into force of the new (01) series of amendments to UN Regulation No. 149 produced by IWG SLR, it is necessary to introduce alternative references to UN Regulation No. 48.
+With the entry into force of the new (01) series of amendments to UN Regulation No. 149 produced by the IWG SLR it is necessary to introduce alternative references to UN Regulation No. 48.
 This amendment deals with such additional references for the 03, 04 and 05 series of amendments to UN Regulation No. 48.